influxdata/influxdb-client-go/README.md

 ```

 ### Checking Server State
-There are three functions for checking server is up and ready for communication:
+There are three functions for checking whether a server is up and ready for communication:

 | Function| Description | Availability |
 |:----------|:----------|:----------|